-When Solvent Flushing the Evaporator of a TXV system; the TXV should be removed and the component should be flushed through the smaller line in the same direction as the refrigerant flow.
+When Solvent Flushing the Evaporator; the TXV or OT should be removed and the component should be flushed through the smaller line in the same direction as the refrigerant flow.

 For vehicles with a rear air evaporator, the recommended procedure is the same; access the rear evaporator, remove the TXV, and flush.
 While disconnected from the front and rear, the long hoses can be connected together at one end and also flushed as another component.